JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-restful.md

 * Use endpoints for writing and retrieving database objects

-You can download and explore the [completed project](https://github.com/kotlin-hands-on/spring-time-in-kotlin-episode1) or check out our video for this tutorial:
+You can download and explore the [completed project](https://github.com/kotlin-hands-on/spring-time-in-kotlin-episode1) or watch a video of this tutorial:

 <video width="560" height="315" href="gf-kjD2ZmZk" title="Spring Time in Kotlin.
 Getting Started"/>

+## Before you start

-To get started, first download and install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html).
+Download and install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html).

 ## Bootstrap the project